-A major upgrade of Tiverton Road and Wolverton Street in West Auckland is nearly complete.
+A major upgrade of Tiverton Road and Wolverton Street in West Auckland is complete.
 The $30 million project provides an improved and safer experience for all users of this busy 2.2km stretch of arterial road between New Windsor and New Lynn.

 An artist's impression of Wolverton Street and Tiverton Road as they will look when the works are completed.

 - One of Auckland’s significant road improvement projects

 - A strategic arterial route dating back to the 1920s

 - Carries an average of 31,400 vehicles a day

 - Project will significantly improve linkage between SH20, New Lynn town centre and nearby commercial/light industrial areas

 - Will add resilience to roading network and deliver economic value to the region

 - Creating four lanes (two in each direction) from Clark Street East to the intersection of New Windsor Road and Maioro Street.

 - Installing traffic signals at five major intersections to improve traffic flow and provide safe crossing points: